rachfop/runpod-docs/docs/serverless/workers/handlers/overview.md

 ## Job input

-Before we look at the handler, it is essential first to understand what a job request input will look like; later, we will cover all of the input options in detail; for now, what is essential is that your handler should be expecting a JSON dictionary to be passed in.
+Before we look at the Handler Function, it is essential first to understand what a job request input will look like; later, we will cover all of the input options in detail; for now, what is essential is that your handler should be expecting a JSON dictionary to be passed in.
 At a minimum, the input will be formatted as such:

 ```json
 {